-To ensure that your application is reviewed by those who can best evaluate your research contributions and potential, please review the information below and choose your research area carefully before submitting your application.
+To ensure that your application is reviewed by those who can best evaluate your research contributions and potential, please review the information below and choose your research area and faculty of interest carefully before submitting your application.

-The PhD admissions process is led by committees based on the department’s seven core research areas.
-A description of our research areas can be found here.
-Each application is reviewed by one or more application review committees based on the core research area chosen by the applicant in the Program Details section of the online application.
+The PhD admissions process is led by committees based on the program’s seven core research areas.
+Each application is reviewed by one or more admissions committees based on the core research area and potential faculty mentors that you choose in the BME Additional Information section of the online application.

-Members of the application review committees for each research area are listed below.
+Please review the descriptions on the page below to help you learn what research in each of our core areas looks like at Hopkins BME, and to identify potential faculty mentors by area.
+The faculty listed below are participating members of the admissions committees.
 Please note that these committee members are subject to change; participating members may vary from year-to-year, and participation on the committee does not guarantee that a faculty member will be accepting students during the current admissions cycle.
-We suggest that you contact any faculty members with whom you are interested in working to learn more about potential opportunities in their labs.
+We strongly suggest that you contact any faculty of interest in advance to confirm whether they are seeking new students this year and to discuss whether their research is a good fit for your interests and goals.

 Biomedical Data Science faculty and students extract knowledge from biomedical datasets of all sizes to understand and solve health-related problems.